ibm-cloud-docs/codeengine/fun-work.md

 # Working with functions
 {: #fun-work}

-A function is a stateless code snippet that performs tasks as it is invoked in response to an HTTP request.
+A function is a stateless code snippet that performs tasks as it is invoked by HTTP requests.
 With IBM Code Engine functions, you can run your business logic in a scalable and serverless way.
 IBM Code Engine functions provide an optimized runtime environment to support low latency and rapid scale-out scenarios.
 Your function code can be written in a managed runtime that includes specific [Node.js or Python](/docs/codeengine?topic=codeengine-fun-runtime) versions.
 {: shortdesc}

 A code bundle is a collection of files that represents your function code.
 This code bundle is injected into the runtime container.
 Your code bundle is created by {{site.data.keyword.codeengineshort}} and is stored in container registry or inline with the function.
 A code bundle is not a Open Container Initiative (OCI) standard container image.